Cloud Levels

 All of the Azure ratio information is available from Microsoft in the CSV file here: https://aka.ms/isf

-However, there are various scenarios where you may want to utilise a different RI type versus the VM SKU, for example, there may not be an RI SKU that matches the VM’s SKU, or you may want to upgrade your VM and continue to use the RIs you’ve already purchased.
+However, there are various scenarios where you may want to utilise a different RI type compared to the VM SKU.
+Example, there may not be a RI that matches the VM’s SKU, or you may want to upgrade your VM and continue to use the RIs you have already purchased.

 If you are in this situation then you can purchase multiple reservations that total up to the total ratio required to cover the respective VM.

-For example if you have a standard F16s v2 VM with 16 cores, but you want to use an F4s v2 reservation with a ratio of 4, you would need four of these reservations to cover the 16 cores provided by the F16s v2 VM.
+For example if you have a standard F16s v2 VM with 16 cores, but you want to use an F4s v2 reservation with a ratio of 4, you would need four of these reservations to cover the 16 cores provided by the F16s v2 VM SKU.

-As a reservation ratio essentially translates to cores you can also work this out the opposite way, let’s say you have ten F8s v2 reservations, each reservation has a ratio of 8 and you have 10 reservations in total.
-This means you can spin up a combination of VM’s with different SKUs (as long as they are in the same flexibility group), for example you can spin up either ten F8s v2 VM’s, 20 F4s v2 VMs or five F8s v2 and ten F4s v2 VMs, and the entire compute will be discounted up to a maximum of 80 cores.
+As a reservation ratio essentially translates to cores you can also work this out the opposite way.
+Let us assume you have ten F8s v2 reservations, each reservation has a ratio of 8, and you have 10 reservations in total.
+This means you can deploy a combination of VMs with different SKUs (as long as they are in the same flexibility group), for example you can deploy either ten F8s v2 VMs, 20 F4s v2 VMs or five F8s v2 and ten F4s v2 VMs.
+And the entire compute cost will be discounted up to a maximum of 80 cores.

 Hope this helps and thanks for reading!

-I have put this post together to outline the additional steps that I had to recently complete to successfully delete an Azure / Entra ID tenant.
-This task came about after a recent aquisition which mean the tenant in question was redundant after the resources had been migrated.
+I have put this post together to outline some additional steps that I had to recently complete to successfully delete an Azure / Entra ID tenant.
+This situation arose following an acquisition which meant the tenant in question was redundant after the existing resources were migrated.

 Before being able to proceed to delete an Entra tenant, you will need to complete (as outlined in the above guide) all of the pre-requisites, once complete they should all have a green status as shown in the below screenshot: